Archive for 2010

 A Chat With Tony Award Winning Designer Roger Morgan

-Keeping TSM in balance makes a happy owner and a successful project, so the first challenge is to convince the owner to invest some T. This is a tough sell.
+Keeping TSM in balance makes a happy owner and a successful project.
+So the first challenge is to convince the owner to invest some T. This is a tough sell.
 Why?
-A comprehensive Architectural Program is necessary to predict TSM, and a Program is hard to grasp.

-Architectural Program: ar•chi•tec•tur•al (adj) pro•gram (n)
+ARCHITECTURAL PROGRAM: ar•chi•tec•tur•al (adj) pro•gram (n)

-Quantified list(s) of rooms, spaces, floor areas, expressed
+Quantified list(s) of rooms, spaces, floor areas,

-in net square footage and/or diagrams; prose descriptions of
+expressed in net square footage and/or diagrams;

-qualities that can’t be characterized in data.
+can’t be characterized in data.

-Here’s the way we do it:
+So here’s the way we do it:

 THE DESIGN TEAM WORKS WITH THE OWNER AND USERS

-Interviews + Observation + Comparisons + Documentation = THE LIST
+Interviews + Observation + Comparisons + Documentation =

 THE LIST: